September 2025 Poetry Feature: Earth Water Fire Poems, a Conversation

 a million drops

-Lisa Asagi (they, she) is a writer and artist based in the Hawaiian archipelago.
+Lisa Asagi (they/them) is a writer and artist based in the Hawaiian archipelago.
 An interdisciplinary approach to writing, research, conceptual and visual art feels like home.
 Their work has appeared in literary journals and anthologies in the US and France, most recently in a folio on Hawai’i writers in The Hopkins Review.
 This is their first appearance in The Common.
 More of their art and writing can be found at lisa-asagi.com.

 From the beginning, The Common has brought you transportive writing and exciting new voices.
 We are committed to supporting writers and maintaining free, unrestricted access to our website, but we can’t do it without you.
 Become an integral part of our global community of readers and writers by donating today.
 No amount is too small.
 Thank you!